Debt-to-Income Ratio for Car Loans: What You Need to Know

 - Do both.

-There are many ways to pay down debts, including the snowball method.
+There are many ways to pay down debts, including the debt snowball method.
 This involves paying off the debt with the smallest balance, then taking the amount you were putting toward that debt on the next biggest balance – and so on and so on.

 Another way to better your DTI ratio is to decrease your housing cost.
 Maybe a roommate or a smaller apartment would help you meet your goals.